-If you would like to receive a quote for the Insured Annuity Payment Option, complete the Annuity Payment Options Election Form below:
+If you would like to receive a quote for the Insured Annuity Payment Option, check the box below:

 - Your request will be sent to the insurance company.
 The insurance company will calculate the estimated monthly Annuity benefit amount. - The Annuity Estimate Form will be sent to you for review and your decision whether or not to accept the proposal. - If you choose to proceed with this option, your entire Accumulated Share will be paid to the insurance company to purchase the Annuity benefit and the exact monthly payment amount will then be determined. - Please note that once the Annuity has been purchased, your election is irrevocable and cannot be changed.